ivy-llc/ivy/docs/overview/contributing/open_tasks.rst

     ufunc

 There is a :code:`linalg` sub-directory, so we choose this.
-Then we need to choose from the files at this hierarchy:
+Then we need to choose from the files in this hierarchy:

 .. code-block:: bash
     :emphasize-lines: 3